-- Report 1: Magnetics (with graphed Gravity measurements as Appendix) - Report 2: Electrical resistivity / IP (with graphed EM measurements as Appendix)
+- Report 1: Magnetics (with graphed Gravity measurements as Appendix) - Report 2: Electrical resistivity / IP (with graphed EM measurements as Appendix) - "Report" 3: Active- and passive-source seismic methods and GPR method results

 Students must submit each report before they will be permitted to participate in the next field test exercise.
 Each student pair prepares their own report, although collaboration with other student pairs on base maps and data plotting is encouraged.
 The field tests must be fully documented, all data must be reduced and quantitative interpretations and/or conclusions must accompany the reports.
 A brief discussion of the instruments used (name and model), where and why the exercise was done, and how the data were collected is required.
 Conclusions should be written with regard to the functioning of the instrument and any recommended field procedures to be used.